spdx/spdx-3-model/model/Core/Vocabularies/LifecycleScopeType.md

 ## Summary

-Provide an enumerated set of software lifecycle phases that can provide context to relationships.
+Provide an enumerated set of lifecycle phases that can provide context to relationships.

 ## Description

 This enumeration summarizes common phases when dependency and other relationships, have different implications, based on their context.
-For example,  a build dependency, may have different implications than a runtime dependency.
+For example,  a build dependency, may have different implications than a operational dependency.

 ## Metadata